-La Alianza Workers’ and Tenants’ Rights Clinic is one of the oldest SLPs at Berkeley Law, created in 1969 by La Raza law students who founded Centro Legal after seeing the immense need for free legal representation in Oakland’s Latinx community.
+La Alianza Workers’ and Tenants’ Rights Clinic is the oldest SLPS project at Berkeley Law, created in 1969 by La Raza law students who founded Centro Legal after seeing the immense need for free legal representation in Oakland’s Latinx community.
 The historic organization has since become a cornerstone of legal services in Oakland, serving the Bay Area and now all of Northern California in the areas of Workers’ Rights, Tenants’ Rights, and Immigration.
 Centro Legal also now runs an innovative Youth Law Academy.

-The SLP is divided into two parts, the Workers’ Rights clinic and the Tenants’ Right clinic.
-Students have the opportunity to participate in either one of the clinics or both.
+Students have the opportunity to participate in either one of the clinics or both when they are both active.
 The Workers’ Rights clinic serves predominantly Spanish-speaking and immigrant workers who are facing a variety of job-related issues including wage theft, discrimination and sexual harassment, retaliation, unemployment, and health and safety.

 The Tenants’ Rights clinic meets with tenants, roughly 60% of who speak English and 40% who speak Spanish, Cantonese, or Vietnamese.
 Tenants the clinic serves face a range of housing issues, including evictions, illegal rent increases, harassment from landlords, and uninhabitable conditions.
 The goal of this clinic is to stop displacement of low-income residents and stabilize rapidly changing communities through eviction defense.